HL7/fhir-central-cancer-registry-reporting-ig/input/pagecontent/usecases.md

 ### Legal Mandate for Cancer Reporting

 Cancer reporting from all healthcare providers (e.g., hospital, laboratory and ambulatory) for public health surveillance is mandated at the state and territory level.
 Legislation requiring cancer reporting by healthcare providers exists in all states with some variation in specific requirements.
-United States federal law Public Health Service Act (42 USC 280e-280e-4; Public Law 102-515), as amended.), authorizing the National Program of Cancer Registries, specifies that each federally-funded registry must have a legislative "means for the statewide cancer registry to access all records of physicians and surgeons, hospitals, outpatient clinics, nursing homes, and all other facilities…”.
+United States federal law Public Health Service Act (42 USC 280e-280e-4; Public Law 102-515), as amended, authorizing the National Program of Cancer Registries, specifies that each federally-funded registry must have a legislative "means for the statewide cancer registry to access all records of physicians and surgeons, hospitals, outpatient clinics, nursing homes, and all other facilities…”.
 The [National Cancer Act of 1971 (Public Law 92-218)](https://www.congress.gov/92/statute/STATUTE-85/STATUTE-85-Pg778-3.pdf) gives the Director of NCI the authority to “collect, analyze, and disseminate all data useful in the prevention, diagnosis and treatment of cancer.”

 #### HIPAA:
 The Health Insurance Portability and Accountability Act (HIPAA, or the Act), P.L.
 104-191, enacted on August 21, 1996, includes provisions related to insurance coverage and a section that is relevant to electronic reporting of healthcare information.
 The regulation implementing the HIPAA privacy provisions allows public health exemptions for disclosure without patient consent of individually identifiable health information.